COVID-19 Response: Community & Agency Actions Taken to Assist Our Most Vulnerable

 - UberEats is waiving all delivery fees for orders from independently owned restaurants.

-- Spectrum Support: Beginning Monday, March 16, Charter commits to the following for 60 days:
+- Spectrum Support: Beginning Monday, March 16, Charter commits to the following:

-- Charter will offer free Spectrum broadband and Wi-Fi access for 60 days to households with K-12 and/or college students who do not already have a Spectrum broadband subscription at any service level up to 100 Mbps.
+- Charter will offer free Spectrum broadband and Wi-Fi access for 60 days to households with K-12 and/or college students and teachers who do not already have a Spectrum broadband subscription at any service level up to 100 Mbps.
 To enroll call 1-844-488-8395.
-Installation fees will be waived for new student households.
+A free self-installation kit will be provided to new student and educator households.

-- For eligible low-income households without school-aged children, Charter continues to offer Spectrum Internet Assist, a low-cost broadband program delivering speeds of 30 Mbps
+- Charter continues to offer Spectrum Internet Assist, a high-speed broadband program available to eligible low-income households

 Federal Government Relief:

 - Congress passed and President Trump signed, on March 18, H.R.
 6201, Families First Coronavirus Response Act.
 The Act provide economic relief in response to the COVID-19 pandemic.
 The bill guarantees free testing or health care coverage for coronavirus testing.
 It also provides paid sick leave for some workers and offers additional funding for seniors, food assistance, and unemployment benefits.
-A detailed description of the bill can be found here (document prepared by Stoll Keenan Oden).
+Click here and here to learn for what you may be eligible to receive.

 State Government Relief: